Code-Institute-Submissions/TenburyWellsRFC/README.md

 #### I used the following tools and devices to test the website in several different scenarios.

 - [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)
   - The project used **Firefox Developer Tools** to test responsiveness, styles, and different layouts throughout development.
-This also allowed the site to be tested on several [mobile devices](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode).
+This also allowed the site to be tested on several other [mobile devices](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode).

+##### Devices I Physically Tested With.

 - [Samsung Note 10+](https://en.wikipedia.org/wiki/Samsung_Galaxy_Note_10)
   - The project used a **Samsung Note 10+** to test the site on a mobile device.